Earthwork - but what exactly?

 "If at any time the hillock in Gortfad territory had a name it has long been forgotten; but the eminence corresponding to it in County Derry territory was once known as Knock-an-head and now as Clement's Hill.
 A sense of loneliness has always attached to the Antrim height, deepened at nightfall by the presence of overshadowing trees.
 There has been a suggestion, too, of the presence of fairies about the place because of the existence of peculiar thorns and strange effects in the moonlight.
 In the case of Knock-an-head hill similar remarks also apply."

-Image above obviously from Google Maps.
-Here is my terrible snap when passing in a car (back seat and tinted windows!).
+The clear image above is from Google Maps.
+Below is my terrible snap when passing in a car (as a back seat passenger gazing through tinted windows - sorry!).

 Comments